-The analysis revealed not only the jet impacts - extremely strong daily heat loss up to 800 Wm-2 - but also strong variability in their frequency of occurrence.
-The causes of this variability were a puzzle, which we resolved in terms of a mode of atmospheric variability termed the East Atlantic Pattern (EAP).
-We analyzed data from the highest resolution weather simulation currently available, in conjunction with the OOI observations, to show that although the EAP center is close to the UK it has a previously unknown far-field influence on atmospheric circulation along the Greenland coast that suppresses jet formation.
-This research is of wider significance for the global ocean circulation, as the Irminger Sea is one of a few locations in which deep waters of this overturning (conveyor belt-like) circulation form.
-Better understanding of this formation is needed to determine historical and future ocean circulation variations and our OOI-based study reveals potential impacts via the EAP on the circulation beyond those currently recognized.
+deployment of the Irminger Sea OOI Surface Mooring.
+This mooring is equipped with the The analysis revealed not only the jet impacts state-of-the-art sensors necessary to accurately - extremely strong daily heat loss up to 800 Wm-2 - but also strong variability in their frequency of characterize the air-sea heat, water and momentum occurrence.
+The causes of this variability were a exchanges.
+It provided the first multi-winter observations from a high northern latitude surface puzzle, which we resolved in terms of a mode of flux buoy and related them to both localized (100atmospheric variability termed the East Atlantic Pattern (EAP).
+We analyzed data from the highest 500 km) intense weather conditions and larger scale (~3000 km) modes of atmospheric variability. resolution weather simulation currently available, in conjunction with the OOI observations, to show The buoy is located in the Irminger Sea between that although the EAP center is close to the UK it Greenland and Iceland, recently recognized as has a previously unknown far-field influence on a key deep ocean convection site (see Figure 2.6 atmospheric circulation along the Greenland coast for mooring location).
+We developed and led that suppresses jet formation.
+This research is of a collaboration (US, UK, German, Dutch and wider significance for the global ocean circulation, Canadian scientists) that carried out a groundas the Irminger Sea is one of a few locations in which deep waters of this overturning (conveyor belt-like) circulation form.
+Better understanding of this formation is needed to determine historical and future ocean circulation variations and our